Stroller15/ByteBliss-/README.md

 <!-- Functionality of PROJECT -->
 ### Functionality
-I'm unable to directly display emojis.
-However, I can guide you on how to access them on your device.

-For example:

 🔐 **Authentication (Login and Signup):** <br>
 Enables users to securely sign up for new accounts and log in to access the platform using their unique credentials.